dresswithpockets/odin-godot/readme.md

 # Godot Toolkit for Odin

 > [!WARNING]
-> **WIP Do not attempt to use this fork! - CyberneticDruid**
+> **untested rough draft that compiles, use at your own risk! - CyberneticDruid**
 >
-> messing around with updates for Godot 4.5
+> updates for Godot 4.5
 >
 > godot-cpp submodule updated to 4.5 branch
 >